 Toddler Approval

-The Takeaway: I had my kids try Flinstones and Hiya back-to-back and asked if they liked it or did not like it.
-Both gave the Flinstones a thumbs down and Hiya a thumbs up.
+The Takeaway: I had my kids try Flintstones and Hiya back-to-back and asked if they liked it or did not like it.
+Both gave the Flintstones a thumbs down and Hiya a thumbs up.

 Winner: Hiya